Pajtic against Serbia

 It's a decisionpassed unanimouslyabout Board from the3 judgee.

 The case refers to the statements of the politician A.M. which the applicant claimed hurt his honor and reputation, so he initiated proceedings for non-material damage compensation before the domestic courts.
 His request was rejected before all instances, as well as before the Constitutional Court, so the applicant turned to the Court claiming that he was denied the right to the protection of private and family life..
+The court found thatnational courts rightly reasoned that the freedom of expression of A.M. should be given priority in relation to the applicant's right to respect for private life, and that it follows that the domestic courts did not exceed the field of freedomnot the assessments that belong to them in such cases and petitionin isrejectedas obviously unfounded. |

 THE CIRCUMSTANCES CASES